 Medical rehabilitation facilities throughout the United States submit the data they collect using FIM to the Uniform Data System for Medical Rehabilitation in Buffalo, New York.
 National benchmarks for rehabilitation care are created using this data.
 In 2015, 839 organizations participated in the system, providing 460,928 patient records.
 Cedars-Sinai Inpatient Rehabilitation program provided care to 794 patients in 2015.
 The data in the charts below reflects patients discharged between Jan.
 1 and Dec.
 31, 2015.

-Cedars-Sinai Inpatient Rehabilitation unit is accredited by the Commission on Accreditation for Rehabilitation Facilities for the Comprehensive Integrated Inpatient Rehabilitation Program and the Stroke Specialty Program.
+Cedars-Sinai Inpatient Rehabilitation is accredited by the Commission on Accreditation for Rehabilitation Facilities for the Comprehensive Integrated Inpatient Rehabilitation Program and the Stroke Specialty Program.

 Profile of Patients Receiving Medical Rehabilitation at Cedars-Sinai